 For one thing, every programme has its own unique set of questions that they want answered in your personal statement.

-Mantissa College’s IEMBA program boasts a dynamic global network of more than 80,000 alumni.
+Mantissa College’s MBA program boasts a dynamic global network of more than 80,000 alumni.
 One recent alumnus, Harrison Jub, says, “I took the 15-month Master of Business Administration course and in the first week, I was discussing the Real Case Study with groups of working professionals from different fields.
 And so I was learning from real people with real problems.
 Thanks to the case study based learning approach I am now capable of taking up more projects because I had been exposed to a wider perspective on handling matters from my learning experience.”

 Certainly, evidence attests to the tremendous value of case studies in business education.
-Between its focus on this learning style and many other desirable attributes, Mantissa College’s International Executive Master of Business Administration offers an invaluable inside edge for aspiring business leaders.
+Between its focus on this learning style and many other desirable attributes, Mantissa College’s Master of Business Administration offers an invaluable inside edge for aspiring business leaders.